 Medicare insurance agents need to be aware of Medicare’s strict marketing rules that prohibit certain cross-selling activities.

-Review the current Medicare Advantage Marketing Regulations and make sure you’re complying with Medicare’s rules regarding Scope of Appointment and cross-selling.
+Review the current Medicare Advantage Communication Requirements and make sure you’re complying with Medicare’s rules regarding Scope of Appointment and cross-selling.
 The rules are detailed, but here are a few important takeaways for agents who sell other products:

-• Do stick to health-related products during the Medicare appointment.
+- Do stick to health-related products during the Medicare appointment.
 Agents are not allowed to market products other than health products during the appointment.
-Medicare gives annuities as an example of an off-limits product.
+Health related products include hospital indemnity insurance, stand-alone dental, vision and hearing plans, and critical illness insurance.

-• Don’t cross-sell non-health products during your Medicare meetings.
+- Don’t cross-sell non-health products during your Medicare meetings.
 Cross-selling non-health products during any Medicare Advantage sales activity or presentation is prohibited!
+Non health related products include life insurance, long term care insurance, final expense insurance and annuities.

 Although Medicare’s rules may seem strict, they’re designed to shield seniors from fraud and abuse.
 To protect your clients, your reputation and your career, it’s important to adhere to all Medicare marketing regulations carefully.